Table of Contents

 I will say that I love these plans because the finished product stands out and fits well within my yard.
 I actually used these plans as a starting point when I designed my own.

-They do have free plans available but you can also purchase more detailed ones for $5.
-Not bad for the budget conscious.
+They have free plans available, but you can also purchase more detailed ones for $5.
+It’s good for the budget-conscious.
 Free Plans

 2. Free Greenhouse Plans from How to Specialist

 Here is a variation of the plans from above.